 Brian is renowned for his performances of the symphonic choral repertoire.
 He was Conductor of the BBC Symphony Chorus and Highgate Choral Society and is the longstanding Music Director of Goldsmiths Choral Union in London.
 He is also Music Director and Conductor of Maidstone Symphony Orchestra, one of the UK’s finest community orchestras.

-Brian conducted Berlioz’s spectacular Grande Messe des Morts at the Royal Albert Hall in the RPO’s 2015/16 season, and his season also included Mahler’s 9th Symphony with MSO and an acclaimed performance of Monteverdi’s Vespers with GCU at Cadogan Hall.
-2016/17 has included Verdi’s Requiem at the RAH with the RPO, Berlioz’s Symphonie Fantastique, Schumann’s Rhenish Symphony, Brahms’s Symphony No.4, Sibelius’s Symphony No.2 with MSO, and Bach’s Magnificat, Handel’s Dettingen Te Deum, Haydn’s Nelson Mass & Mozart’s Requiem in concerts with GCU at Cadogan Hall.
-Upcoming in May and June are Tchaikovsky’s Pathetique Symphony with MSO and Dvorak’s Symphony No.8 with the RPO, and in 2017/18 Brian conducts Handel’s Messiah at the RAH with the RPO and Beethoven’s Symphony No.9 at the RFH with the Philharmonia.
+Brian conducted Berlioz’s spectacular Grande Messe des Morts at the Royal Albert Hall in the RPO’s 2015/16 season, and his season also included Mahler’s 9th Symphony with MSO and an acclaimed performance of Monteverdi’s Vespers with GCU at Cadogan Hall.2016/17 included Verdi’s Requiem at the RAH with the RPO, Berlioz’s Symphonie Fantastique, Schumann’s Rhenish Symphony, Brahms’s Symphony No.4, Sibelius’s Symphony No.2 with MSO, and Bach’s Magnificat, Handel’s Dettingen Te Deum, Haydn’s Nelson Mass &Mozart’s Requiem with GCU at Cadogan Hall.
+In 2017/18 Brian conducts Handel’s Messiah at the Royal Albert Hall with the RPO and Beethoven’s Symphony No.9 at the Royal Festival Hall with the Philharmonia.

 Brian has recently been honoured with a Doctorate by the University of Kent - HonDMus.